DianaCrainic/AP-Lab8-JDBC/README.md

 - Compulsory - all tasks
 - Optional - all tasks, except the last one (generating HTML reports)
+- Bonus - all tasks, except the last one (Visual VM)

 # Console Output: